What is Domestic Abuse?

 Sexual abuse e.g. forcing unwanted sexual acts, including rape, using force, threats or intimidation to make you perform sexual acts, having sex with you when you don’t want to have sex, any degrading treatment based on your sexual orientation.

-Emotional abuse – e.g. constant criticism, insults, undermining capabilities.
+Emotional abuse – e.g. constant criticism, insults, undermining.
 Isolation e.g. preventing someone from having or developing family, social or professional relationships, preventing from working, monitoring or blocking your telephone calls.

 Financial abuse e.g. withholding money, making a person account for every penny they spend, taking your money without asking.